 Packing Lighter And Smarter

-When le Monsieur and I began traveling overseas some thirteen years ago, I was clueless about how to pack.
+When we first began traveling overseas some fourteen years ago, I was clueless about how to pack.
 I overpacked, I brought lots of bulky “just-in-case” pieces that were never worn, and realized after our first couple of trips to Europe that I’d worn most of the same few things over and over.

 Over time I’ve learned to pack more successfully (up to 3 weeks in a carry-on) and have not invested in a separate travel wardrobe.* When it’s time to pack, I pull from tried-and-true pieces I’d normally wear at home.
 First, it makes putting outfits together easier; I know what goes with what.
 Second, travel can be a disorienting experience.
 I find that wearing familiar, comfortable clothing helps me feel more like “myself” when I’m away from familiar surroundings.